dnsimple/dnsimple-support/content/articles/auto-import-dns.markdown

 We scan the existing records for your domain and let you import them all at once.

-We automatically look for the most common subdomains like "www", "blog", and "email", but you can add custom subdomains at the bottom of the form.
+We automatically look for the most common subdomains like `www`, `blog`, and `email`.
+You can add custom subdomains at the bottom of the form.

 ![Overview](/files/auto-import-dns-overview.png)